 Volleyball has played a pivotal role in shaping Mack’s character and providing her with valuable life lessons.
 Mack believes each player should feel supported, valued, and empowered to overcome challenges both on and off the court, and she wants to encourage those beliefs this upcoming season.
 Through playing volleyball she’s developed a strong connection to it, and coaching club has provide a way for her to stay involved during her favorite season and hopefully impact a few athletes along the way.

-My name is Bryce Schott and this is my second year coaching volleyball.
-Originally, I am from Lake Park, IA which is in the North part of the state near Okoboji.
-I played club volleyball in high school for Kairos, based in Sioux Falls, SD.
-Today, I play in various leagues and adult tournaments.
-I am currently a Physical Education teacher for Omaha Public Schools at an Elementary in North Omaha.
-I have primarily worked with younger athletes but am excited for the opportunity to work with older age groups.
-I emphasize improving the whole athlete when it comes to my style of coaching.
-Focusing on skill development of the game is important but I also incorporate other characteristic qualities such as goal setting, accountability, and confidence.
-I have such a love for the game and I try to exemplify that through my coaching but also have a goal to instil that into every athlete that walks into the door at ENVY.
+He has primarily worked with younger athletes but is excited for the opportunity to work with older age groups.
+He emphasizes improving the whole athlete when it comes to his style of coaching.
+Focusing on skill development of the game is important, but he also incorporates other characteristic qualities such as goal setting, accountability, and confidence.
+He has such a love for the game and he tries to exemplify that through his coaching but also has a goal to instill that into every athlete that walks into the door at ENVY.

-I have been playing volleyball for 13 years, since my freshman year of high school where I learned that Middle is in fact the hardest and best position to play, regardless of what any setter says. :)
+Head Coach James has been playing volleyball for 13 years, since his freshman year of high school where he learned that Middle is in fact the hardest and best position to play, regardless of what any setter says. :)

-Volleyball is a huge part of my life, from various leagues I play in, to previously coaching a team for adults wanting to learn the sport.
-This is my first year of coaching younger athletes, and I am excited to help instill a further love of the game within them and try to pass on ideals from my coach growing up who made me the athlete I am today.
+Volleyball is a huge part of his life, from various leagues he plays in, to previously coaching a team for adults wanting to learn the sport.
+This is his first year of coaching younger athletes, and he is excited to help instill a further love of the game within them and try to pass on ideals from his coach growing up who made him the athlete he is today.

-I have been playing intermediate/competitive volleyball for 16 years.
-I fill my time playing in various competitive indoor and sand leagues.
-This will be my first year as an assistant coach for volleyball.
+Assistant Coach Kaeleigh has been playing intermediate/competitive volleyball for 16 years.
+She fills her time playing in various competitive indoor and sand leagues.
 I am a huge Nebraska volleyball fan and what their program does for the state.

-Volleyball has always had a special place in my heart, and I am ready to share that love.
-My coaching philosophy comes from Ted Lasso’s quote “Be a goldfish”.
+Volleyball has always had a special place in her heart, and she am ready to share that love.
+Her coaching philosophy comes from Ted Lasso’s quote “Be a goldfish”.
 You might mess up, but that past 3 seconds are gone, and now it’s time to focus on the next point, the next pass, set or hit.
-I bring a positive attitude and wanting to create a fun, can’t wait to come to that next practice to learn more experience.
+She brings a positive attitude and wanting to create a fun, can’t wait to come to that next practice to learn more experience.

 Madi played libero for Riverside High School and was a part of their first-ever state-run team in 2022.
 She found her love for volleyball through the club.
 She loved playing with girls who were there to get better and work hard, and coaches that pushed them.
 She wants to help girls like her find their love and passion for volleyball.